Guide for Australian Citizens Buying Property in France

 Arranging Property Visits in France

-On average, a property viewing lasts for about 2 hours.
+On average, a property viewing lasts for about two hours.
 During this time, you will explore the property, take photos of the rooms, park, land, and outbuildings, and discuss furniture that you may purchase with the vendors.
 If you find a property that you really like, the visit may take longer.
 To ensure that you have enough time to fully explore each property, it’s best to plan for no more than four visits per day.
 Three visits per day maybe even better, particularly if you’re viewing properties outside of the peak season when the days are shorter.

 At my-french-house we believe your house hunting experience in France should be focussed, especially coming from the other side of the world.
 We hope you this guide is helpful.
 Feel free to register and tell us about your project and timeline, let us guide you through your ‘French adventure’.